 - The outcome of the activity that students have learned from it.

 We hope students have found this information on “CBSE Class 9 Science Practicals” useful in their studies.
 Keep learning and stay tuned for further updates on CBSE and other competitive exams.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.